Master of Arts in Applied Disability Studies (MA)

 The program is geared to current and future professionals and offers courses on weekends in different locations in Ontario.

-Students may potentially gain employment as Instructional Therapists in IBI programs, Behaviour consultants/Therapists in Community Behavioural Programs, Teachers and Educators, and more.
+MADS students who specialize in ABA may potentially gain employment as Instructional Therapists in IBI programs, Behaviour consultants/Therapists in Community Behavioural Programs, Teachers and Educators, and more.

 Graduate Diploma in Applied Disability Studies